Dakuider/Eallfedem/Locations/ScarredLands.md

 A city named for the babbling mountain brook and the iron mine that it was founded around at the base of the Strael Mountains.

 ## Ruins of Central City

+## Wilderness Dungeons

+I used the following rules for rolling dungeons: roll a d12, two d10s, and a d8.
+The d12 determined the distance between the new dungeon and the last.
+One d10 determined how far off of the road the dungeon was (even left, odd right).

+The d8 determined the type of dungeon:

+- 1-2: abandoned / ruined settlement
+- 3-4: mass grave / mausoleum
+- 5-6: abandoned / ruined fortress
+- 7-8: monster lair

+The other d10 determined the inhabitants of the dungeon:

+- 1-3: wildlings
+- 4: orcs
+- 5-6: group of monsters
+- 7-8: higher CR monster
+- 9-0: empty

+### Blackhill Fort

+A ruined fort inhabited by wildlings.

+### Webbed Lair

+A monster lair inhabited by giant (wolf) spiders.

+### Fool's Hope

+A ruined settlement inhabited by orcs.

+### Kilkenny

+A ruined settlement inhabited by wildlings.

+### Dark Cavern

+A monster lair inhabited by lizardfolk.

+### Forgotten Crypt

+A mausoleum inhabited by a poltergeist.

+### Millstone

+A ruined settlement inhabited by wildlings.